Helping patrons with court forms

 Not every legal problem needs the same court forms; depending on what your patron is trying to do, different forms will be needed.
 For example, a patron doing their own divorce will need different forms than a patron changing a court order.
 There are many resources available online and in print which can help you find out what court forms your patron needs for their specific legal issue.
 Check out the Online Resources and Print Resources tabs for links!

-As a librarian you can help troubleshoot technical issues, guide patrons to the forms, and help with ‘de-mystifying’ the forms (i.e. help patrons understand them).
-It is outside your role to help patrons complete court forms or advise on what to include.
+As a library worker, you may be asked to help troubleshoot technical issues, guide patrons to forms, and help with ‘de-mystifying’ the forms (i.e. help patrons understand them).
+It is outside your role to help patrons complete court forms or advise on what to include in them.
 This type of help is considered legal advice and is provided by legal professionals.
-However, some of the resources you can use to determine which court forms are needed will also give some guidance on filling the forms out as well.
+However, some of the resources you can use to determine which court forms are needed will also give your patrons some guidance on filling the forms out as well.
 Check out the Online Resources and Print Resources tabs below for help!

 Sometimes patrons will ask if there are completed examples of forms available to help them fill out their own forms.
-Unfortunately, completed examples are usually not available.
-However, the FamilyLaw in BC website from Legal Aid BC has completed examples for some of the more commonly used forms.
+Some completed sample forms are available for family law matters:

 Some advocates and organizations offer help to members of the public needing to fill out court forms.
 One organization you can refer patrons to is Amici Curiae (AC) Friends of Court, which offers free court form help and is available virtually throughout the province.
-Use Clicklaw’s HelpMap to search for an advocate in your area that can help with filling out court forms or those who provide remote assistance via telephone or video.
+To find other programs, you can search Clicklaw's Services or PovNet's Find an Advocate tool.

-These resources can help you determine which court forms are needed and provide some useful guidance for patrons filling out the forms.
+These resources can help your patrons determine which court forms they need and provide some useful guidance for patrons filling out the forms.
 Make sure to double check the court level when showing patrons a resource!
 If a patron is doing something in Supreme Family Court, you want to make sure the resource is specifically for that court level and area of law.

 Civil Law Court Forms